Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

   * (required) `<instance number>` is the virtual machine instance number.
     This value must be a string (although it is integral in nature).
     * (required) `disk_array` is the listing of managed disk names to attach to this instance.
-This disks must be provisioned before creating the storage cluster.
+These disks must be provisioned before creating the storage cluster.
     * (required) `filesystem` is the filesystem to use.
 Valid values are `btrfs`, `ext4`, `ext3` and `ext2`. `btrfs` is generally stable for RAID-0, with better features and data integrity protection. `btrfs` also allows for RAID-0 expansion and is the only filesystem compatible with the `fs cluster expand` command.
-    * (required) `raid_level` is the RAID level to apply to the disks in the `disk_array`.
+    * (optional for single disk, required for multiple disks) `raid_level` is the RAID level to apply to the disks in the `disk_array`.
 The only valid value for multiple disks is `0`.
 Note that if you wish to expand the number of disks in the array in the future, you must use `btrfs` as the filesystem.
-At least two disks are required for RAID-0.
+At least two disks per virtual machine are required for RAID-0.

 ## Full template